 The Articles of Association of the Company clearly defines the respective duties of the Board and the management.
 The Board is accountable to the shareholders' meetings, and its duties mainly include the execution of resolutions, formulation of major operational decisions, financial proposals and policies, formulation of the Company's basic management system and the appointment of senior management personnel of the Company.
 The management is responsible for leading the operation and management of the Company, the implementation of Board resolutions and the annual operation plans and investment proposals of the Company, formulating the proposal of the Company's internal administrative organisations and sub-organisations, and performing other duties as authorised by the Articles of Association and the Board.
 In order to maintain highly efficient operations, as well as flexibility and swiftness in operational decision-making, the Board may delegate its management and administrative powers to the management when necessary, and shall provide clear guidance regarding such delegation so as to avoid impeding or undermining the capabilities of the Board when exercising its powers as a whole.

-All members of the Board/Committees are informed of the meeting schedule for the Board/Committees for the year at the beginning of each year.
+All members of the Board and Committees are informed of the meeting schedule for the Board and Committees for the year at the beginning of each year.
 In addition, all Directors will receive meeting notice at least 14 days prior to the meeting under normal circumstances.
 The Company Secretary is responsible for ensuring that the Board meetings comply with all procedures, related rules and regulations while all Directors can make enquiries to the Company Secretary for details to ensure that they have received sufficient information on various matters set out in the meeting agendas.